 Addiction Behavior Therapy (ABT)

-Addiction Behavior Therapy (ABT) runs over several sessions with monthly and six monthly follow ups.
-A patient’s progress in monitored throughout the duration of therapy.
+Addiction Behavior Therapy (ABT) runs over several sessions with monthly and six-monthly follow-ups.
+A patient’s progress is monitored throughout the duration of therapy.

-Dr JC Coetzee is a Clinical Psychologist specializing in Cognitive Behavioural Therapy, Couples Therapy, Teen Counselling, Neuropsychology, Forensic Psychology and Psycho-legal Assessment in Tshwane, Centurion, Gauteng, South Africa.
+Dr JC Coetzee is a Clinical Psychologist specializing in Online Cognitive Behavioural Therapy, Couples Therapy, Teen Counselling in South Africa.